rejamison/stove-pipe/README.md

 I used high-density foam from a craft store to pad the bottom of the hat, cutting thin strips and building up layers as I tried it on my daughter's head until the fit was comfortable and stable.

 I used the brim of a cheap hat I bought on Amazon, cutting off the top of the hat and inserting the remainder into the bottom of the 3D printed tube.
-This ended up being more trouble than it's worth, as it was finicky to fit right with its compound curve and ultimately made the top-heavy hat unstable.
+This ended up being more trouble than it's worth, as it was finicky to fit right with its compound curve and ultimately made the top-heavy hat even more unstable.
 For V2, I'd just print a brim, or tack on a bit of foam-board.

 ## Software Installation